-NI 2.7.13 - Registration, marketing and maintenance of organic heterogenous material

-- 1. To register Organic heterogenous reproductive material the supplier shall notify the responsible official bodies for the registration of seed material by means of a dossier containing: - a) the contact details of the applicant; - b) the species and denomination of the organic heterogeneous material; - the description of the main agronomic and phenotypic characteristics that are common to that plant grouping, including breeding methods, any available results from tests on those characteristics, the country of production and the parental material used; - d) a representative sample - 2. organic heterogenous material may be generated by one of the following techniques: - a) crossing of several different types of parental material, using crossing protocols to produce diverse organic heterogeneous material by bulking of the progeny, repeatedly re-sowing and exposing the stock to natural and/or human selection; - b) on-farm-management practices, including selection, establishing or maintaining material, which is characterized by a high level of genetic diversity; - c) any other technique used for breeding or production of organic heterogeneous material, taking into account particular features of propagation. - 3. organic heterogeneous material shall be identifiable on the basis of all of the following elements: - a) the parental material and the production scheme used in the crossing for creation of the organic heterogeneous material or the history of the material and the on-farm management practices, including whether the selection has occurred naturally and/or through human intervention; - b) the country of breeding or production; - c) characterisation of the common key characters and of the phenotypic heterogeneity of the material.
+NI 2.7.13 - Registration, marketing and maintenance of The dossier shall be sent by registered letter, or by any other means of organic heterogenous material communication accepted by the official bodies, with confirmation of 1.
+To register Organic heterogenous reproductive material the receipt requested. supplier shall notify the responsible official bodies for the registration of seed material by means of a dossier containing: Three months after the date shown on the return receipt, provided that no a) the contact details of the applicant; additional information was requested or that no formal refusal for reasons b) the species and denomination of the organic heterogeneous of incompleteness of the dossier or non-compliance was communicated to material; the supplier, the competent authority shall be deemed to have c) the description of the main agronomic and phenotypic acknowledged the notification and its content. characteristics that are common to that plant grouping, including breeding methods, any available results from tests On approval the organic heterogenous material may be listed on a database on those characteristics, the country of production and the free of charge. parental material used; d) a representative sample 'parental material' means any plant material the crossing or propagation 2. organic heterogenous material may be generated by one of the of which resulted in organic heterogeneous material; following techniques: a) crossing of several different types of parental material, using crossing protocols to produce diverse organic heterogeneous The denomination shall not cause difficulties as regards recognition or material by bulking of the progeny, repeatedly re-sowing and reproduction and shall not: exposing the stock to natural and/or human selection; • be identical or likely to be confused with a denomination to which b) on-farm-management practices, including selection, another variety or organic heterogeneous material of the same or of establishing or maintaining material, which is characterized by a closely related species is registered. a high level of genetic diversity; • be identical or likely to be confused with other designations which c) any other technique used for breeding or production of are commonly used for the marketing of goods or which have to be organic heterogeneous material, taking into account particular kept free under other legislation; features of propagation. • mislead or cause confusion concerning the characteristics, the 3. organic heterogeneous material shall be identifiable on the basis value or the identity of the organic heterogeneous material, or the of all of the following elements: identity of the breeder. a) the parental material and the production scheme used in the crossing for creation of the organic heterogeneous material or The description of organic heterogeneous material shall include all of the the history of the material and the on-farm management following elements: practices, including whether the selection has occurred the phenotypic characterisation of the key characters which are naturally and/or through human intervention; common to the material, together with the description of the b) the country of breeding or production; heterogeneity of the material by characterising the phenotypic c) characterisation of the common key characters and of the diversity observable between individual reproductive units; phenotypic heterogeneity of the material.